spotify/ffwd-ruby/ffwd-java/README.md

 The following is a list of components that are given access to and their purpose.

+* _com.spotify.ffwd.module.PluginContext_
-* _com.spotify.ffwd.module.PluginContext_ - Register input and output plugins.
+  Register input and output plugins.
+* _com.fasterxml.jackson.databind.ObjectMapper (application/yaml+config)_
+  ObjectMapper used to parse provided configuration file.

 ### Primary Injector